KiwiStudios/EventBusForUnity-docs/docs/installation.md

 It's relatively straight forward.

 1. Download the unity package from the asset store
-2. Open in Unity and import
+2. Open in Unity by double-clicking the `.unitypackage` files and import them in your Unity project
 3. You should see a welcome pop-up

 You should now be set up to use the library.